 How many words should your finished manuscript have?

-There isn’t any hard, fast rule for determining word count targets.
-It varies by genre.
-There are different opinions regarding the tops and bottoms of the ranges.
+There isn’t any hard, fast rule.
+Word count recommendations vary by genre and by writing expert.
 I’ve assembled the numbers below by synthesizing numerous opinions.
-I’ve listed the best articles on the subject near the end below.
+The best articles on the subject are listed at end of this article.

 - Young adult fiction: 50,000 – 80,000 words